 The models in this review have been through it all.
-We use a rigorous side-by-side process, and our testers brushed and brushed with each one, noting how much plaque each one removed under varied conditions as well as how comfortable they are to use.
+We use a rigorous side-by-side process, and our testers brushed and brushed with each one, noting how much plaque each one removed under varied conditions and how comfortable the brushes are to use.
 We employed plaque-disclosing tablets that highlight plaque and make it possible to see what a brush has removed.

 Analysis and Test Results

-We rigorously test the toothbrush heads in this review in a couple of primary metrics.
-Each model has gone through the same hands-on, real-world testing to determine how they each rank in cleaning capability as well as comfort for the brusher.
+We assess the toothbrush heads in this review in a couple of metrics.
+Each model has gone through the same hands-on, real-world testing to determine how it ranks in cleaning capability as well as comfort for the brusher.

-Cleaning capability is defined as the degree to which a toothbrush head can remove plaque on and between teeth and at the gumline.
-After three meals and 12 hours of not brushing, for each model, testers chewed a plaque indicator tablet, then brushed and compared before and after photos.
+Cleaning capability is defined as the degree to which a toothbrush head can remove visible plaque between teeth and at the gumline.
+After three meals and 12 hours of not brushing — for each model --testers chewed a plaque indicator tablet, then brushed and compared before and after results.

 Top performers in this metric thoroughly removed visible plaque.
-The Philips Sonicare DiamondClean HX6062/95 consistently took our mouths from dirty to clean in two minutes flat.
-The unique diamond bristle pattern and fine-tip point did indeed make a difference and resulted in the least visible plaque after use.
+The Philips Sonicare DiamondClean HX6062/95 uses a unique diamond bristle pattern and fine-tip point that did indeed make a difference and resulted in the least visible plaque after use.
 It was especially effective in hard-to-reach areas at the back of the mouth and between teeth at the gumline.
 The bristle clusters at the top and bottom come to fine points, making it possible to precisely maneuver the brush between teeth.

-Comfort is the other primary factor when evaluating toothbrush heads.
-After all, the more comfortable a brushing experience is, the less likely you will be to 'forget' a session.
-We pay attention to things like bristle softness and shape, brush head size, and also note any tooth or gum irritation that they experience during or after brushing.
+Comfort is the other primary factor we took into consideration when evaluating toothbrush heads.
+After all, the more comfortable a brush is, the less likely you will forget to do it twice a day.
+We pay attention to things like bristle softness, shape, and brush head size.
+Testers also note any tooth or gum irritation that they experience during or after brushing.
 Another factor that came up a few different times was the thickness (or thinness) of the brush stem; some models made it easier to keep our mouths fully closed so we didn't drip toothpaste everywhere.

-When testing was all said and done, we noticed that brand strongly correlated with comfort.
+When all was said and done, we noticed that brand strongly correlated with comfort.
 Our testers found that the Philips Sonicare HX9023/65 C2 and Philips Sonicare DiamondClean HX6062/95 are the most comfortable to use.
-Also sneaking into the top tier is the Waterpik SFRB-2EB also snuck into the mix.
+We were pleasantly surprised by the Arm & Hammer Spinbrush Pro, and the Waterpik SFRB-2EB also snuck into the mix.
 All of these models have soft bristles that yield to pressure, so they didn't leave us with any gum irritation, even when pressing more firmly than we should have.
 They also each have relatively narrow and compact heads, with the Philips Sonicare models also offering especially slender stems that make it easier for someone with a small mouth to brush without dripping toothpaste everywhere (though the Philips Sonicare HX9044/45 has somewhat firmer bristles, not ideal for sensitive gums).

 Even once you have the electric toothbrush of your dreams, you still have options for which toothbrush head you use once you need to replace the original.
-We hope that this review from our experts leaves you more confident than ever to select the replacement head that is right for your smile.
+We hope that this review from our experts leaves you more confident than ever to select the replacement head that is right for your smile and budget.